Link Search Menu Expand Document

 • After installation, type fortune in your terminal to see a (hopefully) interesting proverb/quote

-• Run fortune 5 more times and each time redirect the output to a file called fortunes.txt in ~/vnav-personal/lab1 (Hint: do not recreate the file 5 times - each time a new proverb should be added to the end of fortunes.txt)
+• Run fortune 5 more times and each time redirect the output to a file called fortunes.txt in ~/vnav/personal-submissions/lab1 (Hint: do not recreate the file 5 times - each time a new proverb should be added to the end of fortunes.txt)

 • Push the file to git